ItstheTsu/ItstheTsu/README.md

 # Welcome to My Profile! ╰(°▽°)╯
 Hello, visitor!
 Welcome to my GitHub space.
 Here you'll find a collection of projects, ideas, and collaborations that reflect my journey in the world of programming and technology.
 Feel free to explore, contribute, and get inspired.

-I am still in a phase of constant learning and improving my code as I am a high school student.
-Therefore, I want to take on challenges and gain future recognition as a DEV.
+I am still in a phase of constant learning and improving my code.
+Therefore, I want to take on challenges and gain future recognition as a DEV and Game Maker.

 # About Me 🧭
 <p align='center'> <img src="https://www.imagensanimadas.com/data/media/562/linha-imagem-animada-0015.gif" width="1200px" align="center"> </p>